 Pacific Interpretation is searching for remote workers in multiple languages to provide over-the-phone services to clients.

 Their parent site is actually LanguageLine Solutions, so you can find jobs for both on its Careers page.

 ProZ is a website for professional translators.

-Others will post work they need in a different language, such as text, medical records, blog post, or email.
+Others will post work they need in a different language, such as text, medical records, blog posts, or email.

 You can search the listings to find one-time jobs or full-time freelance employment.

 However, there is a cost of membership that varies according to your country.